What to ask your GP

 5 Stress inducing habits to stop right now!

 Pfizer life is brought to you by Pfizer limited.
-CA0001135 date of preparation May 2011.
+Date of preparation June 2013 SHS 007.

 The information provided on this site is intended for general information and education and is not intended to be a substitute for advice provided by a doctor or other qualified healthcare professional